 If research appears disconnected from the business strategy, it won’t be easy to convince leadership of your recommendation.
 Clearly tie research to a product or company objective as part of the research’s thesis

 “I would also avoid boiling the ocean,” says Brian.
 “Oftentimes the Pareto Principle applies: you can get 80 percent of the results needed with 20 percent of the research.”

 To clarify, Brian isn’t arguing that validity is unimportant.
 Or that thoroughness isn’t essential to a researcher’s job.
-He’s providing his insight into the cold machinations of an executive’s mind.
+He’s providing his insight into an executive’s decision-making mindset.
 Unsurprisingly, executives value efficiency.

 “Oftentimes you get a signal pretty quick, and you can trust that the research isn’t going to give you a definitive answer, but it’s going to give you an indicative one that you feel pretty confident in,” says Brian.
 “It’s the same as design and product management.
 You can get lost in the analysis paralysis of trying to find the perfect answer.
 If you do too much of that in research or design, it can become too costly.
 The perceived ROI gets way off because you’re taking too much time for whatever marginal benefit is received for each incremental hour or day is spent on it.”

 When communicating the value of research to senior stakeholders and executives, the following list is a helpful guide for what to do and what to avoid:

 DO use customer empathy as a driving way to tell your story.
 DON’T make it about your personal preferences.
 Make it about the customer.